TheNewNormal/corectl/documentation/markdown/corectl_kill.md

 ### Options

 ```
-  -a, --all[=false]: halts all running instances
+  -a, --all   halts all running instances
 ```

 ### Options inherited from parent commands

 ```
-      --debug[=false]: adds extra verbosity, and options, for debugging purposes and/or power users
+      --debug   adds extra verbosity, and options, for debugging purposes and/or power users
 ```

 ### SEE ALSO